polikin/core/README.md

 #####* The docs will come soon!

-Here's some mixins that I created or integrate from other people.
-It's very useful!
-Obviously, you can add or modified those mixins for your own code.

 Every librairie is called by mixin.
 So, you can call `@import "_core"` and until you include a mixin, nothing will be output.

 Now with: